 We recently worked on a mobile application for a leading manufacturer of backup power generation products for residential, light commercial and industrial markets.
 The company’s service dealer network (SDN) needed better tools, but the organization was hesitant to develop a full-blown product without better understanding its network’s needs.
 We built a working prototype in approximately eight weeks.
 Upon testing the prototype with its SDN, 90% of the dealer network subscribed before it even was a product.

 Once the product vision is solidified, a more significant, but still iterative, investment could be made to propel the venture through multiple stages of maturity.
 Assembling a cross-functional team and the various processes enable teams to deliver a lot of value at a lower cost, thereby making the cost of innovation much lower.

-Earlier this year, Forbes’ contributor George Bradt wrote an article titled, “Why You Should Eliminate Your Chief Innovation Officer.”
+Forbes’ contributor George Bradt wrote an article titled, “Why You Should Eliminate Your Chief Innovation Officer.”
 That title may appear extreme, but what Bradt was trying to convey is that not one person and/or team within any organization should be solely responsible for innovation; and we couldn’t agree more.
 What we continue to see are real ideas and opportunities being brought to the table where the company’s service/product intersects with the customer.
 We believe that innovation is really the artful execution of ideas that already exist within a company.
 A culture that tolerates failure, embraces change, and empowers employees (for more on this, watch the following video).

 Enterprises need to dispel the myth that the Chief Innovation Officer needs to drive innovation.
 Rather, the Chief Innovation Officer should serve as the catalyst to ensure that innovation comes from anywhere within the organization.
 If anything, this person is in a unique role to foster a culture of listening and then establishing a process whereby the organization can quickly react with small prototypes that individuals on the front lines can test.